Salary Negotiation: The Complete Guide to Getting Paid What You're Worth

 3. Confirm the timeline — "When do you need my decision by?"

-This buys you time to prepare and signals that you take decisions seriously.
+This buys preparation time and signals that you take decisions seriously.
+No employer will be surprised.

 Phase 2: Evaluate the complete package

-Base salaryHow does it compare to market data?
+Base salaryHow does it compare to market data from 3+ sources?

 Phase 3: Make your counter

-1. Lead with enthusiasm — Reaffirm your excitement about the role
+1. Lead with enthusiasm — Reaffirm excitement about the role

-4. Explain your value — Connect your ask to what you bring
+4. Connect to value — Tie the ask to what you uniquely bring

 Phase 4: Navigate the back-and-forth

-• If they meet your ask — Accept graciously and get it in writing
+• If they meet your ask — Accept graciously and get everything in writing

-• If they counter below your ask — Evaluate, then respond with your next priority
+• If they counter below your ask — Evaluate against your floor number, then respond with your next priority from the concession stack

-• If they say no flexibility — Pivot to other components (see "Negotiating beyond salary")
+• If they say no flexibility on salary — Pivot to the concession stack (see "Negotiating beyond salary")

 Salary negotiation scripts for every scenario